Yanik39/TORNet/README.md

  * `MariaDB/MySQL` secure_install is done after first install.
 Any you get the auto generated random password at home folder.
  * If you messed with configs/files etc. just delete file/folder to get default ones after restart of the container.
  * Vanguards is hardening tor connections.
 I suggest to check it out.
- * 5-Eye countries are blocked as any kind of nodes (Exit or middle).
+ * 5-Eye countries are blocked as any kind of nodes (exit or middle).
 There is some warnings about this at tor logs, but safe to ignore.
  * Nyx is ready to run to check tor connection with nice GUI.
 With proper settings at home folder.